 Science and Beer Pub Crawl

-Come on this pub crawl, where we explore the first steps towards understanding the world through science, from the renaissance up until the 20th century.
-We will introduce some of the first movers in Danish science and try to understand what inspired them and led to their discoveries.
+On this tour we explore the first steps towards understanding the world through science.
+From the renaissance up until the 20th century, we introduce some of the first movers in Danish science and try to understand what inspired them and led to their discoveries.

 Ever heard of a Tycho Brahe day?

-Hear about our famous astronomers Tycho Brahe and Ole Rømer, our renaissance star gazers, who changed the way we perceived the universe .
+Hear about our famous astronomers Tycho Brahe and Ole Rømer, our renaissance star gazers.
+They changed the way we perceived the universe.
 Learn what it means to have a Tycho Brahe day and why this noble scientist wore a metal shield on his nose.

 Electromagnetism and Epidemics